 Based on the above approach, the minimum share of socially sustainable investments is: 20%.
 A European Taxonomy for Social Sustainability Goals has yet to be developed.
-In the meantime, DPAM wishes to continue to make sustainable investments that contribute to the achievement of key social goals such as zero hunger, quality education and peace, justice and strong institutions.
+In the meantime, DPAM wishes to continue to make sustainable investments that contribute to the achievement of key social goals such as zero are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.